solana-foundation/developer-content/docs/programs/testing.md

 ### Process Transaction

-`processTransaction` function executes the transaction with the loaded programs and accounts from the start function and will return a transaction object.
+The `processTransaction()` function executes the transaction with the loaded programs
+and accounts from the start function and will return a transaction.

 ```typescript
 let transaction = await client.processTransaction(tx);